 By Vijay Jayaraj,

-Vijay Jayaraj is a Research Associate at the CO2 Coalition, Arlington, VA., and holds a Master’s degree in environmental sciences from the University of East Anglia, UK.
-He resides in Bengaluru, India.Tags: Commentary
+Vijay Jayaraj is a Research Associate at the CO2 Coalition, Arlington, Virginia.
+He holds a master’s degree in environmental sciences from the University of East Anglia, UK and resides in India.Tags: Commentary